yonkel/vtab-1k_data_pytorch/README.md

 # Motivation
 I had project where I finetuned vit_b_16 with LoRa on VTAB-1k and I could not find simple implementation for this benchmark in PyTorch

-Some of the datasets were a bit of pain (Caltech101), so maybe this will save you some time in search of the data
+Some of the datasets were a bit of pain, so maybe this will save you some time in search of the data

 **There are probably some bugs**